 Firstly, if you haven’t done much gravel driving, they are nothing like a bitumen road, and they vary a lot in condition.
 Some are smooth and have lots of traction, and others have huge corrugations and lots of loose stones on top.

 It is important that you adjust your driving style and tyre pressures to suit the road or you will join the thousands of other Australian’s that have had nasty accidents on a gravel road (and lots of injuries/deaths).

 Punctures are not uncommon, as is a loss of control, or poor visibility due to dust clouds.
-Gravel driving is common and safe as long as you adhere to a few very simple practices.
+Dirt road driving is common and safe as long as you adhere to a few very simple practices.